armbian/documentation/docs/Developer-Guide_Build-Preparation.md

 If you do not own the proper equipment to build images on your own, you can make use of the automated build system.
 Packages are recompiled every night (starting at 00:01 CEST) and a few testing images are produced.
-These images are accessible on the [download server](https://dl.armbian.com/) under board folder, subfolder "Nightly".
+These images are accessible on the [download server](https://dl.armbian.com/) under board folder, subfolder "*Nightly*".
-Packages, when successfully built, are published in the beta repository.
+Packages, when successfully built, are published in the *beta* repository.
-You can switch to beta repository in [armbian-config](User-Guide_Armbian-Config.md) or by changing apt.armbian.com to beta.armbian.com in /etc/apt/sources.list.d/armbian.list.
+You can switch to *beta* repository in [armbian-config](User-Guide_Armbian-Config.md) or by changing *apt.armbian.com* to *beta.armbian.com* in /etc/apt/sources.list.d/armbian.list.

 Board beta images are defined in board configuration files which are located [here](https://github.com/armbian/build/tree/master/config/boards).
 This is a typical board configuration: